California Golden Bears: Stanford rivalry

 California shares a traditional sports and academic rivalry with nearby Stanford University.
 Both schools operate in the San Francisco Bay Area with the University of California in the East Bay and Stanford in Santa Clara County.
-While the schools have a rich athletic rivalry with the football programs meeting 124 times, they also share an academic rivalry: the University of California, Berkeley, is commonly considered the best public university nationally while Stanford University is thought of as being one of the best private universities in the country.
+While the schools have a rich athletic rivalry with the football programs meeting 126 times, they also share an academic rivalry: the University of California, Berkeley, is commonly considered one of the best public university nationally while Stanford University is thought of as being one of the best private universities in the country.
 Athletic events between the two schools are usually signified by being the "Big whatever", examples include: the Big Game (football), Big Tip Off (basketball), Big Spike (Volleyball), Big Splash (Water Polo), Big Meet (Track & Field), Big Freeze (Club Ice Hockey), et cetera.
 Women's basketball does not follow the normal naming template for games between the two schools and is simply known as "The Battle of the Bay."

 The annual football game features both teams vying for the Stanford Axe.

 Trophies

 Stanford Axe

 The Stanford Axe is a trophy awarded to the winner of the annual Big Game, a college football match-up between the University of California Golden Bears and the Stanford University Cardinal.
 The trophy consists of an axe-head mounted on a large wooden plaque, along with the scores of past Big Games.
-California is currently in possession of the Axe after winning the 2021 Big Game in Palo Alto.
+California is currently in possession of the Axe after winning the 2024 Big Game in Berkeley.